tlienart/Franklin.jl/docs/src/man/workflow.md

 └── highlight.pack.js
 ```

-Of course if you want to change either how things look or which languages are supported, you should head to [highlightjs.org](https://highlightjs.org/download/), select the languages you want in the **Custom package** section, download the bundle and copy over the relevant files to `libs/highlight/`.
+If you want to change either how things look or which languages are supported, you should head to [highlightjs.org](https://highlightjs.org/download/), select the languages you want in the **Custom package** section, download the bundle and copy over the relevant files to `libs/highlight/`.
 By default, `bash`, `html/xml`, `python`, `julia`, `julia-repl`, `css`, `r`, `markdown`, `ini/TOML`, `ruby` and `yaml` are supported.

-Just remember to refer to the appropriate style-sheet in your HTML building blocks for instance `src/_html_parts/head_highlight.html`:
+Just remember to refer to the appropriate style-sheet in your HTML building blocks for instance the default `src/_html_parts/head_highlight.html` contains:

 ```html
 <link rel="stylesheet" href="/libs/highlight/github.min.css">